ubco-W2020WT1-data301/course-project-group_6005/analysis/README.md

+## analysis
-analysis - this directory contains all the work and analysis of each groupmember.
+this directory contains all the work and analysis of *each* groupmember.